 Local markets are also a big attraction for visitors where you can get locally made wares.
 Restaurants that serve Arabian cuisines are easily found and if you are craving something more familiar, lots of foreign chains also have restaurants in Dubai serving halal versions of their popular creations.

-Dubai has an international airport which is located 5 meter (16 feet) from the city centre.
+Dubai has an international airport which is located 5 km (3 Miles) from the city centre.
 You can get to the city or to your hotel using the metro red line service.
-Hotels are also mostly about 30 meter (98 feet) from the airport.
+Hotels are also mostly about 30 km (19 Miles) from the airport.
 The metro is the most used form of transport in Dubai and it is very efficient.
 It is also the longest fully automated rail network in the world.

 Although the roads in Dubai are of impressive standards, we do not advise snowbirds to rent a car while visiting the city because driving can be hectic due to the intense traffic.